Sylius/Sylius/UPGRADE-1.13.md

    from `Sylius\Component\Promotion\Checker\Rule\ItemTotalRuleChecker`
    to `Sylius\Component\Core\Promotion\Checker\Rule\ItemTotalRuleChecker`.

-1. Starting with Sylius `1.13` we provided a possibility to use the Symfony Workflow as your State Machine.
-To allow a smooth transition we created a new package called `sylius/state-machine-abstraction`, which provides a configurable abstraction, allowing you to define which adapter should be used (Winzou State Machine or Symfony Workflow) per graph.
-Starting with Sylius `1.13` we configure all existing Sylius' graphs to use the Symfony Workflow.
-At the same time, all other graphs are using Winzou State Machine as a default state machine, and must be configured manually to use the Symfony Workflow.

-   Configuration:
-    ```yaml
-    sylius_state_machine_abstraction:
-        graphs_to_adapters_mapping:
-            <graph_name>: <adapter_name>
-            # e.g.
-            sylius_order_checkout: symfony_workflow # available adapters: symfony_workflow, winzou_state_machine

-        # we can also can the default adapter
-        default_adapter: symfony_workflow # winzou_state_machine is a default value here
-    ```

-   > **Note!** Starting with Sylius `2.0` the Symfony Workflow will be the default state machine for all graphs.

 ### Configuration changes

 1. A new parameter has been added to specify the validation groups for a given promotion action.